ClickHouse and PromQL

 chw:L --> R:ch

-- ClickHouse is setup with
+- ClickHouse exposes

-/remote-readand/remote-write - OpenTelemetry collector (gateway) is setup to use
+/remote-readand/remote-write - An OpenTelemetry collector uses the

 Problems